guptapriya7171/NodeJs-Notes/README.md

 Node js documentation: https://nodejs.org/docs/latest/api/process.html

 <h2>Demonstrated : </h2>
-<h4>1.process.agrv : </h4> This command returns an argument of a command line while launching a node js application.
+<h4>1. process.agrv : </h4> This command returns an argument of a command line while launching a node js application.
 It's basically read the file of the project.
+<h4>1. process.agrv.slice(2) : </h4> This command will skip the amount of arguments present inside of a javascript file.
+<h4>1. parseInt() : </h4> Convert string to an integer.